Information We May Collect

 To communicate with you

-- To respond to your inquiries and fulfil your requests, such as to send you newsletters or product information, information alerts, or brochures.
+- To respond to your inquiries and fulfil your requests, such as to send you newsletters or product information, information alerts, information about events, or brochures.

 - To present products and offers tailored to you and to enhance our lists with information from other sources.